 The Solution:

 The only problem with this mentality is only more instability and challenges forecasting for longer-term needs.
 And if not done correctly, it can also lead to the risk of inefficiencies from a revolving door of partners or contacts.
 Agencies need to be able to be a complete partner to their clients; one that can deliver in any capacity, while providing their full scope of their needs.
+Changes in client needs influence what clients are willing to pay for, often leading to layoffs and staffing changes.
 By working with a production partner, they can address the gaps in their own offerings without growing their own teams or investments significantly to do it.

 The Problem: Compounding Inefficiencies

 Speaking of inefficiencies — thanks to these client cutbacks, many agencies are realizing they face a plethora of their own.
-What may have worked in the past, is only being exposed with increased demand.
+The nature of agency work, which relies heavily on collaboration and client interaction, means that what may have worked in the past is only being exposed with increased demand.
 So as their clients make strategic moves, they’re only more eager to tighten up their processes and optimize their output.
 But they often don’t know where to start.

 The Solution:

 Have an experienced production partner.
 While more assets are the new demand, not all agencies are structured to handle this mass creation.
+In the current advertising landscape, ideas come to life through innovative strategies and creative solutions.
 A creative studio will have the technical wherewithal to uncover the inefficiencies in your creative process and eliminate them using the right technology and automations.
 Whether it’s lack of internal workflows, tedious and repetitive code writing, continuous resizing, etc., these speed bumps are only costing you and your clients money they no longer have the flexibility to spend.

 A team like Assemble has actually created our own tools and boilerplate templates that allow us to automate various aspects of the production process to expedite our timelines and reduce our labor needs.
 We are constantly adding new automations to expedite large-scale banner campaign creation, generating customizable design blocks, and creating easy-to-use email builders that support code snippets generated by keywords — all of which make us faster for our clients without jeopardizing personalization.